 5. Employee Advocacy

 Similar to a referral program, consider launching an employee advocacy program.
-This is where you turn your employees into ambassadors for your brand, which helps to attract people in their social circles to your company.
+This is where you turn your employees into brand ambassadors, which helps attract people in their social circles to your company.

-This doesn’t really cost anything, which will help make your marketing efforts more successful without having to expand your budget.
-Plus, it has the added benefit of busting morale and strengthening your brand.
+This doesn’t cost anything, which will help make your marketing efforts more successful without expanding your budget.
+Plus, it has the added benefit of boosting morale and strengthening your brand.

 6. Utilities

-One thing you’ll always want to keep in mind when cutting costs is that there is a difference between income- and non-income producing business functions.
-You’ll want to be wary about cutting income-producing activities, as these cuts could result in a dip in revenues.
-But with non-income producing activities, don’t be afraid to slash away anything you consider excess.
+You’ll always want to remember when cutting costs that there is a difference between income- and non-income-producing business functions.
+You’ll want to be wary about cutting income-producing activities, as these cuts could decrease revenues.
+But with non-income-producing activities, don’t be afraid to slash away anything you consider excess.

-And one of the biggest expenses most businesses incur that does not produce any income are utilities.
+One of the biggest expenses most businesses incur that do not produce income is utilities.
 This includes rent for office space, electricity, internet, water, heat, etc. And there are almost always ways for you to keep these expenses down.

-Or, if you’re a smaller operation you could use a virtual office phone system that allows people the chance to do more remote work, which would reduce your need for office space and give you some extra cash to invest in the business.
+Or, if you’re a smaller operation, you could use a virtual phone system that allows people to do more remote work, reducing your need for office space and giving you some extra cash to invest in the business.

 7. Invest In Your Employees

-The word “invest” doesn’t always sound like a way to cut costs, but in this instance it is.
-Look at your business and identify your skills’ gaps, and then look at how you fill those gaps.
-If you have to bring in a consultant or an outside specialist every time there’s a problem with your website, then this could be costing you money you don’t need to spend.
+The word “invest” doesn’t always sound like a way to cut costs, but in this instance, it is.
+Look at your business, identify your skill gaps, and then look at how you fill those gaps.
+If you have to bring in a consultant or an outside specialist every time there’s a problem with your website, this could cost you money you don’t need to spend.

 A good solution to this is to invest some money in helping your employees cover these skills gaps so that they can address these problems on their own.

-You may need to take a hit in the beginning, but over time the savings that come from being able to handle these issues in-house is going to provide a real boost to your business.
+You may need to take a hit in the beginning, but over time, the savings that come from handling these issues in-house will provide a real boost to your business.

 In Conclusion